 Bruno Sánchez-Andrade Nuño, PhD

 He is the author of Impact Science: The Science of Getting to Radical Social and Environmental Breakthroughs — a guide for scientists who want to maximize real-world impact.
-He advises select climate and deep tech funds on earth observation and geo-AI investments.
+He serves a small number of boards and advises select climate and deep tech funds on earth observation and geo-AI.
 Recognized as a Young Global Leader by the World Economic Forum.

 Originally from Asturias, Spain, Bruno now lives in Copenhagen with his family.